 You should ask any and all companies the same questions.
 Even us — in the rare cases we might agree to offer either kind of estate sale.
 (We’re far more likely to conduct an online estate auction for you.
 We’d rather stick forks in our eyeballs than run another old-fashioned sale with hoards of people bickering about items priced at $2.)

-4. Do you charge any kind of set-up fee?
+- Do you charge any kind of set-up fee?
 Some companies do.
 Others don’t.
 Ask if there other hidden fees such as photography fees, marketing fees or others.
+(We recently worked with one client after she used an online estate auction company that stipulated the company kept every dollar of the first $3,800 in sales.)

 Contact us today!
 Orion’s Attic is a full-service estate liquidation, downsizing and home cleanout company based in Silver Spring, Maryland.
 We also buy antiques and collectibles.
 We serve Montgomery County (Bethesda, Chevy Chase, Gaithersburg, Germantown, Olney, Potomac, Rockville, Silver Spring, Wheaton, Takoma Park, etc.), Baltimore County, Frederick County, Howard County, Prince George’s County, and the greater metro Washington D.C., Maryland, Northern Virginia) area.